Hastert Rejects Calls To Give Up Leadership

 House Speaker J. Dennis Hastert (R-Ill.) yesterday rebuffed calls to resign his leadership role, which have come from conservatives and liberals alike, but public ruptures in the ranks of the House Republican leadership continued to surface in the wake of a page scandal.

-Hastert and fellow House Republicans stressed that they will contain the fallout from revelations that senior GOP leaders had known for months about the inappropriate communications between former representative Mark Foley (R-Fla.) and at least two teenage male pages.
+Hastert and fellow House Republicans stressed that they will contain the fallout from revelations that senior GOP leaders had known for months about the inappropriate communications between the since-resigned Rep. Mark Foley (R-Fla.) and at least two teenage male pages.
 But several conservative organizations, including the editorial board of the Washington Times, have now called on Hastert to step down, charging that he was derelict in not investigating the "over-friendly" e-mails that his staff had been aware of since late 2005.

 A public show of support for the speaker by many House members masks fears that Hastert's hands-off management style since 1999, when he ascended almost accidentally to one of the highest offices in the land, may finally end his career.
 Just five weeks before midterm elections, most House members said Hastert will almost certainly not step down before voters go to the polls.
 But a GOP political disaster in the wake of the Foley revelations could usher him out of the post and House Minority Leader Nancy Pelosi (D-Calif.) into the speakership.